How to make a vegan blueberry crumble recipe in the oven. This is an easy vegan dessert recipe for Thanksgiving or any other day.

 Making this blueberry crumble vegan

-The 2 ingredients in this recipe that you should be on alert, if you are making a vegan version.
+The 2 ingredients in this recipe that to be on alert for, if you want to bake a vegan version: Butter and Sugar

-First, the most obvious is the butter.
-Traditional butter is not vegan because it comes from dairy.
-But, we are lucky to be living in a time where brands like Earth Balance, Miyoko and Target’s Good & Gather make vegan versions.
+Traditional butter is not vegan because it is not dairy-free.
+We are fortunate to be in an era where brands like Earth Balance, Miyoko, and Target’s Good & Gather make vegan butter.

-Most of the sugars are cut/charred with animal bones.
-The industry is finding new ways to to cut sugar, but, many are still using the old ways.
+Most of the sugars are cut or charred with animal bones.
+The industry is changing significantly and finding better ways to cut sugar.
+However, many are still using the old ways.

-Brands like Wholesome Organic Sugar use fair trade practices and make sugars that are vegan friendly.
-They are available in store and online.
+Brands like Wholesome Organic Sugar use fair trade practices and make vegan-friendly sugars.
+They are available in stores and online.

-For this recipe, I recommend using (Affiliate Link) Wholesome Organic Light Brown Sugar.
-It tastes so much better than normal sugar.
+For this recipe, I recommend using (Affiliate Link) Wholesome Organic Light Brown Sugar as it tastes so natural.
+If you like the taste of coconut sugar, you can use it in this recipe.

 If you are ever confused about vegan ingredients, please consult my handy dandy guide on what vegans can and cannot eat.